PredictiveEcology/Require/cran-comments.md

 ## Downstream dependencies

-We checked all reverse dependencies, currently, all reverse dependencies are packages we are also maintainers.
+We checked all reverse dependencies, and there are no problems.

-We will submit new versions of reproducible & SpaDES.core soon after this package is accepted on CRAN.
+*Wow, no problems at all. :)*